Pleura: Clinical significance

-Pleuritis or pleurisy is a inflammatory condition of pleurae.
+Pleuritis or pleurisy is an inflammatory condition of pleurae.
 Due to the somatic innervation of the parietal pleura, pleural irritations, especially if from acute causes, often produce a sharp chest pain that is worse by breathing, known as pleuritic pain.

 Pleural disease or lymphatic blockages can lead to a build-up of serous fluid within the pleural space, known as a pleural effusion.
 Pleural effusion obliterates the pleural vacuum and can collapse the lung (due to hydrostatic pressure), impairing ventilation and leading to type 2 respiratory failure.
 The condition can be treated by mechanically removing the fluid via thoracocentesis (also known as a "pleural tap") with a pigtail catheter, a chest tube, or a thoracoscopic procedure.
 Infected pleural effusion can lead to pleural empyema, which can create significant adhesion and fibrosis that require division and decortication.
 For recurrent pleural effusions, pleurodesis can be performed to establish permanent obliteration of the pleural space.